Simatwa/y2mate-api/README.md

 ### `cf_clearance` extraction process.

 1. Install **Http Tracker** Chrome extension using [this link](https://chromewebstore.google.com/detail/http-tracker/fklakbbaaknbgcedidhblbnhclijnhbi).
-2. Using **Chrome Browswer**, navigate to y2mate.com and pass the bot verification stage.
+2. Using **Chrome Browser**, navigate to y2mate.com and pass the bot verification stage.
 3. Start the *Http Tracker* extension.
 4. On the search section of y2mate.com, key-in anything and press <kbd>enter</kbd>
 5. Return to the Http Tracker window and look for any of the recent urls containing `*y2mate.com*` and click it.